Click on the links below for information:

 Minimum Eligibility Criteria

-If you would like a copy of the program (cost is $5.00) or would like more information please contact Jackie Rouse, Program Administrator at 570-928-7057 or email@example.com.
+If you would like a copy of the program application (cost is $15.75) or would like more information please contact Jackie Rouse, Program Administrator at 570-928-7057 or go to our contact us page.

-The Chesapeake Bay Financial Assistance Funding Program is a cost share program is available to farmers owning land within Pennsylvania’s Susquehanna or Potomac River Basin’s prior to 1984.
+The Chesapeake Bay Program is a technical and financial assistance program available to farmers owning land within Pennsylvania’s Susquehanna or Potomac River Basin’s prior to 1984.
 Under the Chesapeake Bay Program eligible landowners may receive free technical assistance towards the planning, design and installation of structural BMPs.
-In some cases, the district can secure funding for various projects or practices.
-The district also works with the USDA Natural Resources Conservation Service to obtain funding through various federal programs.
+In many cases, the conservation district can secure funding for various projects or practices needed to achieve compliance to agricultural regulations.
+The district also works closely with the USDA Natural Resources Conservation Service to obtain funding and additional technical support through various federal programs.

-Some of the eligible practices include, animal waste management, barnyard runoff control, roof runoff management, composting, permanent vegetative cover, diversions, grazing land protection, critical area protection, waterways, cropland protection, conservation tillage, stream protection, sediment and erosion control, soil and manure analysis.
+Some of the eligible practices include, animal waste management, barnyard runoff control, roof runoff management, composting, permanent vegetative cover, diversions, grazing land protection, critical area protection, waterways, cropland protection, conservation tillage, no till, cover crops, stream protection, sediment and erosion control, soil and manure analysis.

 Several other financial assistance programs are available to provide funding in the form of grants or low interest loans to offset the cost of nutrient management plan development and/or implementation of Best Management Practices (BMPs) in an approved Act 38 nutrient management plan.